webf-run/emails/README.md

 Collection of modern web designs

-This is what happens when deverloper tries to learn visual design.
+This is what happens when developer tries to learn visual design.
 Between wireframes and actual code, there lies a vast region of amazing creative ideas that complements great enganing user experience.

 <strong>In short it is my application of CRAP - Constrast, Repeatation, Alignment and Proximity applied to web design.</strong>